List of equipment of the Philippine Navy: Jose Rizal class frigate

 Frigates made by South Korea's Hyundai Heavy Industries based on the shipbuilder's HDF-2600 design, acquired under the Horizon 1 phase of the Revised AFP Modernization Program.
-The first ship BRP Jose Rizal was delivered in May 2020 while the BRP Antonio Luna arrived on March 21, 2021.
+The first ship BRP Jose Rizal was delivered in May 2020, and BRP Antonio Luna on March 21, 2021.
 However, due to budgetary constraints set during initial stages of the acquisition project, the initial two ships of the class come "fitted for but not with" (FFBNW) several subsystems, including a Close-in Weapon System (CIWS), a Vertical Launching System (VLS), and a Towed Array Sonar System (TASS) as well as several electronic subsystems.
-These systems are planned to be acquired and installed at a later unspecified date.
+These systems are planned to be acquired and installed at an unspecified date.